 Where an intellectual property right is being assigned or the entire enterprise is being sold, evaluation may require also a due diligence analysis.

 The elements and aspects to be taken into consideration are therefore many and variable, and must be determined necessarily case by case.

-The system, known as the Italian patent box, provides that the enterprises must continue to invest in the patent, design, trademark or other legally protectable intellectual property right.
+The system, known as the Italian patent box, implies that the enterprises must continue to invest in patents or other legally protectable intellectual property rights.